← All varieties

 Fruit

-Stem: Medium to short, thick, often partly red.
+Stem: Short, small (Downing); medium to short, thick, often partly red (Beach, Hedrick); short (Hansen).

-Calyx: Small to medium, closed or nearly so; lobes separated at base, short, narrow, and acuminate.
+Calyx: Closed (Downing); small to medium, closed or nearly so; lobes separated at base, short, narrow, acuminate (Beach); small, closed; lobes separated at base, short, narrow, acuminate (Hedrick); half open (Hansen).

-Calyx Tube: Very variable, rather long and wide, conical or approaching funnel-form.
-Stamens median or below.
+Calyx tube: Very variable, rather long and wide, conical or approaching funnel-form (Beach); variable, long and wide, conical (Hedrick); funnel-shaped, open to core (Hansen).

-October to early winter.
-In common storage the ordinary commercial limit is November.
+September, October (Downing).
+October to early winter (Beach, Hedrick).
+In common storage the ordinary commercial limit is November (Beach).
+Late fall (Hansen).
+Autumn (Lowther).

 Uses